leogachimu/Microsoft-Movie-Business-Analysis/README.md

 # RECOMMENDATIONS
-and therefore Microsoft would make the right decision to venture into the film industry.
+People across America are still going to watch movies in cinema halls and therefore Microsoft has made the right decision to venture into the film industry.

 ## Deliverables